davidpriest/ptp-tools/README.md

 `images/`: Contains MANDIANT logos and banners.

 `mk_bash.sh`, `mk_win.bat`: The scripts that drive the default publishing process.
-These are called by the publication scripts packaged with documents that use this publishing toolchain.
+These are typically called by the publication scripts packaged with documents that use this publishing toolchain.

 `xsl/`: Contains custom Docbook XSL parameters and templates, providing consistent MANDIANT visual style and structure to documents.
 These add to and